Resources for adjunct faculty

-Your employee information, scheduled courses, course rosters, and directory-type information regarding each student enrolled in your course sections can be obtained on our Banner system web pages.
-Faculty use the Banner system to electronically submit census, mid-semester, and final grade information, as well as acknowledge contracts for Faculty Load and Compensation (FLAC).
-For further assistance, access instructions for using Banner and other college computer networks.
+Your employee information, scheduled courses, course rosters, and directory information regarding each student enrolled in your course sections are in Banner.
+Use the Banner system to electronically submit census, mid-semester, and final grade information, and acknowledge contracts for Faculty Load and Compensation (FLAC).

 The number of hours an adjunct can teach is limited; please speak with your division dean, director or coordinator for further clarification.
 All adjunct faculty are required to hold at least one office hour per week for each section taught.

 Returning adjuncts must adhere to the criteria used last academic year.
 Directors and coordinators will review syllabi that were not reviewed in the last year, including all new adjunct syllabi.

 For new hires, classroom observations will occur during each of the first two semesters, generally before the sixth week of class.
 Thereafter, observations will occur at least once every three years.
 The director or coordinator, dean, or designated full-time faculty member will conduct the observations.
 Official evaluations completed by students are to be done each of the first three semesters for new hires, then once a year thereafter.
 These evaluations will be made available to the instructor after the semester has ended.
 Faculty may also administer the Optional Fourth Week Faculty Evaluation Form to gather informal feedback earlier in the semester if desired.